-Before you start cleaning your cat's ears, make sure your hands are perfectly clean to avoid spreading other germs to them.
+Before cleaning your cat's ears, ensure your hands are perfectly clean to avoid spreading other germs to them.

-Take make-up remover compresses or discs, or even better, wipes specifically adapted to this act of hygiene.
-Please note, that we do not recommend using a cotton swab since the risk would be damaging your cat's eardrum with the cotton and pushing all the secretions and other dirt to the bottom of the ear canal.
+Take make-up remover compresses or discs, or even better, wipes adapted explicitly to this act of hygiene.
+Please note that we do not recommend using a cotton swab since the risk would be damaging your cat's eardrum with the cotton and pushing all the secretions and other dirt to the bottom of the ear canal.

-Also ,prothemde yourself with an ear cleaning solution specifically adapted to the skin of the cat and the particularities of its earwax.
+Also, prothemde yourself with an ear cleaning solution specifically adapted to the cat's skin and its earwax's particularities.